-The area where the new sheds are to be sited is currently a hardstanding area and scrub (containing a series of spoil earth heaps) with bunds surrounding it.
-As such it has no notable biodiversity value, however the biodiversity of the site can be enhanced with landscaping areas along the northern, eastern, and southern boundary of the proposed buildings along the site boundary.
-In order to meet policy EP2, a landscape and biodiversity plan has been submitted with the application which details locations of proposed new planting (tree, shrub and wildflower) on the site to enhance biodiversity.
-A condition shall be attached to the consent requiring submission/approval of further details including planting specifications, numbers, species mix, sizes, spacing and maintenance of the landscaping and thereafter implementation.
+8.4.1 Given the proposal site is on the site of previous sheds there is no notable biodiversity value, however the biodiversity of the site can be enhanced.
+As per policy EP2 new landscaping shall be provided on the north, northwest and northeast boundaries of the site.
+A condition shall be attached to the consent requiring submission/approval of further details including planting specifications, numbers, species mix, sizes, spacing and maintenance of the landscaping, bird nest boxes and thereafter implementation.
 Subject to compliance with this condition and implementation of these measures policy EP2 is met.